 Watch 'Just do it!' again.
 Celebrate your first win properly.
 Set realistic goals.
 Celebrate again when you reach your goals.
 Compete against yourself.
 Monitor your call rate and your win rate and celebrate when you improve.

 If you’ve come this far, you deserve another reward!
 Finish your story, describing what happened.
 Your account must include nearly giving up and it must end with success.
-Get your story featured on our blog and get another couple of months for free.
+Get your story featured on our blog and get an exclusive session with our founder Jeppe.